Lesson 11 Input02

 Store back the variables and return.

 This method allows us to print arbitrary text to the screen.
-Thoughout, I've been using the colour variable, but no where have we actually set it.
+Throughout, I've been using the colour variable, but no where have we actually set it.
 Normally, terminals use special combinations of characters to change the colour.
 For example ASCII Escape (1b16) followed by a number 0 to f in hexadecimal could set the foreground colour to that CGA colour number.
 You can try implementing this yourself; my version is in the further examples section on the download page.

 4 Standard Input